 Not just for trolls and celebrities, Twitter is a major content distribution channel for the world's top B2B brands.
 In this post, we're helping content teams make the most of this pervading platform.

-Why focus on Twitter marketing in 2020
+Why focus on Twitter marketing

 With 330 million monthly active users and 145 million daily active users, Twitter may not be the social media star in terms of volume, but it's not to be ignored.
 Twitter marketing is still very effective when you know how to start.

 For B2B companies, Twitter remains an important platform.
 80% of Twitter users are affluent millennials, which is the generation whose decision making power is steadily growing in the B2B arena.

 Also, people are open to interacting with companies on Twitter.
 93% of Twitter users state that they're open to brands getting involved in the platform and in conversations.

 Once upon a time, the Twitter feed was a reverse chronological display of recent tweets.
 Now the Twitter algorithm shows you the "top tweets" and gives you the option to switch to seeing the latest tweets in your feed.

 So what are top tweets, anyways?

 These are tweets that have gotten a certain amount of engagement (likes, comments, and retweets) in a certain amount of time.
 The more engagement a post has in a shorter time span, the more likely it is that the algorithm prioritizes it at the top of the feed.

 Posts with high engagement are seen to be interesting, high quality, or controversial so Twitter wants to show them to users first in order to keep them on the platform.
 That's exactly why there are no magic shortcuts: your content has to be interesting, entertaining, and/or educational to your followers in order to win.
 Making twitter marketing harder, but more valuable.